RyanPotenza/Python-Cardgame-Project/README.md

 # Python-Cardgame-Project
-Developing a simple hearts game in python
+Developing a simple blackjack game in python